maning/learnosm/_posts/en/lgu1/0200-12-28-start-josm.md

 - Lastly, there are numerous shapes on the sample map, representing different places - a forest, a river, and buildings.
 A shape generally represents an area, like a field or a building.
-A shape is exactly like a line - the only difference is that the line begins at the same point where it ends.
+A shape is exactly like a line - the only difference is that its line begins at the same point where it ends.
 - You may notice that when you select an object, a list appears to the right of the map in a window called “Properties”.
 These are known as